 reattach with the air on the bottom side at the back edge of the wing.
 This

 results in less pressure on top, more on the bottom, and thus lift is

 developed as the higher pressure on the bottom of the wing results in a

 lifting force.
 Basically the faster the wing goes (faster rotation) the

-There is no motor power going to the blades to make them
+There is no motor power going to the rotor blades to make them

 turn.
 Motor power simply pushes or pulls the gyro forward through the air.

 Everybody has played with a windmill toy when we were kids, and it is easy

 to understand that air moving through the blades will make them rotate and